 There have been many Transformers games out there from the worse based on the movies to the not so bad which was based on Cybertron.
 However through all that it still wasn’t more than meets the eye.
-Transformers Devastation is the latest game in the series that seems to give more of a nostalgic look to our favorite robots in disguise with some new features, classic body work and a nice cartoon look.
-Teletron One activate the review!
+Transformers Devastation is the latest game in the series that seems to give more of a nostalgic look to our favorite robots in disguise with some new features, classic bodywork, and a nice cartoon look.
+Teletron One activates the review!

 The Earth is in danger once again as the Decepticons discover the power of Plasma energy to try and terraform our planet into a new Cybertron.
 It is up to the Autobots to stop the evil plans of Megatron and hopefully keep Earth the way it is.
 The story is not that complicated at all and the Decepti-creeps need to get a new hobby.
 You can’t go home, so you try to reforge a new home, but guess what we are using it!
 Optimus and the Autobots better get into gear.

-There is a TECH LAB to build augmentations to enhance your autobots, weapon synthesizer to enhance your current weaponry and of course options to buy moves, items as well as other equipment.
-This will be chore because of five different autobots and allocating their skills properly for your needs in each fight will take time.
+There is a TECH LAB to build augmentations to enhance your Autobots, a weapon synthesizer to enhance your current weaponry, and of course options to buy moves, items as well as other equipment.
+This will be a chore because of five different Autobots and allocating their skills properly for your needs in each fight will take time.
 Please keep in mind that it is your choice in battle how it will suit you.

-Oh my god the graphics in this game was the best choice, especially since these are the 80’s Transformers we know and love.
-The cell shaded appeal gives it an amazing cartoon shine and it makes sense to have such elaborate animations in the cut-scenes and combat.
+Oh my god, the graphics in this game was the best choice, especially since these are the 80’s Transformers we know and love.
+The cell-shaded appeal gives it an amazing cartoon shine and it makes sense to have such elaborate animations in the cut-scenes and combat.
 The voice acting alone brought a tear to my eyes with some of the best original voice work all around.
-This time we finally get the proper devastator to fight and I was more happy than I planned to be.
+This time we finally get the proper devastator to fight and I was happier than I planned to be.
 I have not fought the true Devastator since the imported PS2 version.

-The gameplay in TF: Devastation can be a bit repetitive throughout the chapters at time where there is a lot of back tracking in NYC at times.
-I mean granted it makes sense having to collect everything, but for an illusion of an open world can get old quick.
+The gameplay in TF: Devastation can be a bit repetitive throughout the chapters at times where there is a lot of backtracking in NYC at times.
+I mean granted it makes sense having to collect everything, but an illusion of an open world can get old quickly.

-The fact that you only have the choice of being the Autobots is a one sided fan service that can kill the mood of the game quick.
-As many gamers out there that like the Autobots, there are as much Decepticon fans as well.
+The fact that you only have the choice of being the Autobots is a one-sided fan service that can kill the mood of the game quickly.
+As many gamers out there that like the Autobots, there are as many Decepticon fans as well.

-Tough getting behind just five Autobots, because and this is a personal reference, but Ironhide.
+Tough getting behind just five Autobots, because and this is a personal preference, but Ironhide.
 Jazz or any of the others would of been a great addition.
-Granted there is a lot to do with just five autobots already, but the variety would of been a better choice and enhance more of the replay value for this single player adventure.
+Granted there is a lot to do with just five Autobots already, but the variety would of been a better choice and enhance more of the replay value for this single-player adventure.